-In the last two reporting periods, we found OPD to be not in Phase 2 compliance as a result of persistent problems in accurately recording the number of arrests made by individual officers.
+In the last reporting period, we found OPD to be in partial Phase 2 compliance - following two reporting periods of non-compliance - as a result of persistent problems in accurately recording the number of arrests made by individual officers.
+Although the specific problems were identified, the Department "resolved" this issue through a process of entering data by hand.
+As noted in our last report, while this corrected the data, it is not an approach that stabilizes the system or assures continuing quality in data collection and storage.

-Although the problems were identified earlier, and rectified during the last reporting period, OPD remained out of compliance because the Department had not yet corrected the data file so that it was accurate and useable by the risk management system.

-General Order D-17, Personnel Assessment Program (November 11, 2011) incorporates the requirements of Tasks 40 and 41.
-A revised version of the policy was recently completed and signed off by the Chief of Police.
-The policy reflects several changes, including changes in the review period from 30 months to 18 months, and the requirement that threshold analyses will be completed every six weeks rather than quarterly.
+General Order D-17, Personnel Assessment Program (July 11, 2012) incorporates the requirements of Tasks 40 and 41.
+A revised version of the policy reflects several changes, including changes in the review period from 30 months to 18 months, and the requirement that threshold analyses will be completed every six weeks rather than quarterly.
 The new policy also lowers thresholds for review based on Level 4 uses of force, and will support supervisory review based on referrals from the PAS Administration Unit.
-These and other changes draw on the Department's experience and analysis, and are consistent with the approach of continuous improvement that the PAS Administration Unit has worked to support.
-The Department has trained at least 95% of relevant personnel on the current policy.
-OPD, therefore, remains in Phase 1 compliance with this Task.
+OPD remains in Phase 1 compliance with this Task

-As noted in our previous report, the data problems had severely limited the utility of the risk management system.
-The major data problems were temporarily resolved by reverting to entering arrest data manually rather than automatically from the Alameda County data feed.
-There are, however, plans to automatically enter data into the County system from electronic reports completed by officers.
+The major data problems reported in the past three reports were addressed by reverting to entering arrest data manually rather than automatically from the Alameda County data feed.
+Plans exist to automatically enter data into the County system from electronic reports completed by officers.
 With that, Oakland will join most other police departments in the County that have reliable systems for automatically uploading arrest data.
-According to the Department, these changes are expected to occur within the next two months.
+During our May site visit, OPD reported that the changes were expected to occur within the next two months.
+As of our August site visit, the new system had not yet been put in place.
+The issue of continuing instability of the system, therefore, remains.
+OPD reports that the problem is expected to be resolved soon.
+We will continue to review the status of change in data collection and storage processes.

 Tasks 40 and 41 are divided into 33 practice-related subtasks that include 12 additional lower-level provisions.
-As with our previous reviews, we requested and received material for each of the Tasks and subtasks.
+As with all previous reviews, we requested and received material for each of the Tasks and subtasks.
 Our data request allowed for the replication and extension of the data analysis reflected in our earlier reports.

-With regard to Phase 2 compliance, PAS records for the quarter of January 1, through March 31, 2012 indicate that data were entered for all of the fields required by Task 40 - including, as noted above, the arrest data.
-The required data for the quarter included reports of 1,116 uses of force.
-This is an increase of 8% from the last reporting period, for which there was an increase of 15% from the previous reporting period.
-The data for the current reporting period indicate that there were 3,656 arrests.
+PAS records for the quarter of April 1, through June 30, 2012 indicate that data were entered for all of the fields required by Task 40 - including the arrest data.
+The required data for the quarter included reports of 1,010 uses of force.
+This is a decrease of 9% from the last reporting period.
+The data for the current reporting period indicate that there were 3,649 arrests.

-A further breakdown of the types of use of force shows that, for this reporting period, there were four Level 1 (up from three in the last reporting period); 28 Level 2; and 50 Level 3 uses of force.
-The table also shows an increase of 17% in Level 4 uses of force, to a total of 1,034.
-The Level 4 increase is the major contributor to the overall increase in reported uses of force.
-The data count for the current reporting period and the three prior reporting periods is presented in the table below.
+A further breakdown of the types of use of force shows that, for this reporting period, there were three Level 1 (down from four in the last reporting period); 14 Level 2; and 31 Level 3 uses of force.
+The table also shows a decrease of 7% in Level 4 uses of force, to a total of 962.
+The data count for the current reporting period and the four prior reporting periods is presented in the table below.